niko-dunixi/golang-simple-ingestion-pipeline-template/README.md

 ## Problem

-Often, while discussing possible solutions for various problems a common pattern is brought up: We need something Lambda-like, but can do work for a long period of time without interruption without keeping Lambda alive.
+Often, while discussing possible solutions for various problems a common pattern is brought up: I need something Lambda-like, but can do work for a long period of time without interruption without keeping Lambda alive.
 This generally boils-down to Lambda dumping a payload into SQS, which a AWS Fargate Task can pick up and perform the work without being interrupted.